belluzj/luapower-git/luapower-git.md

 ## Why not just use git directly?

-Mainly because luapower packages need to be overlaid over the same directory, and you can't easily clone multiple repos over the same directory with git.
-Git _does_ support overlaying multiple repos over a common directory structure but that's [not trivial][clone.cmd] to set up, which is where [luapower-git] comes handy.
+Mainly because luapower packages need to be overlaid over the same directory, but you can't just git-clone multiple repos over the same directory with git (for no reason- git-clone could and should totally allow you to do that).
+Git _does_ support overlaying multiple repos over a common directory structure but that's [not trivial][clone.cmd] to set up, and that is where [luapower-git] comes in.

 ## How?